rrecalo/if-home-impro/README.md

 ![promo](https://user-images.githubusercontent.com/103965989/213536532-08889f25-418f-4e6b-94fb-1681a6fc760b.png)

-Nightly production build available at: https://ifhomeimpro.netlify.app
+LIVE production build available at: https://ifhomeimpro.com

-## --- This project is actively Under Development --- ##
+## --- This project receives some development updates, but is currently in maintenance mode --- ##
 Fully Responsive React App built for a home-improvement/remodeling business

 * Designed in Figma